openstack/tenks/README.md

 want to run.
 The current playbooks can be seen in the Ansible structure diagram in the *Development* section.
 Bear in mind that you will have to set `cmd` in your override file if you are running any of the sub-playbooks individually.

+Once a cluster has been deployed, it can be reconfigured by modifying the Tenks configuration and rerunning `deploy.yml`.
+Node specs can be changed (including increasing/decreasing the number of nodes); node types can also be reconfigured.
+Existing nodes will be preserved where possible.

+## Limitations

+The following is a non-exhaustive list of current known limitations of Tenks:

+* When using the Libvirt provider (currently the only provider), Tenks hypervisors cannot co-exist with a containerised Libvirt daemon (for example, as deployed by Kolla in the nova-libvirt container).
+Tenks will configure an uncontainerised Libvirt daemon instance on the hypervisor, and this may conflict with an existing containerised daemon.
+A workaround is to disable the Nova virtualised compute service on each Tenks hypervisor if it is present (for example, `docker stop nova_libvirt`) before running Tenks.

 ## Development